 Reading assignments from the text are listed on the syllabus.
 Be sure to keep up with the reading and study the corresponding chapters before the corresponding lecture.
 Class lectures will cover the slides available on the course homepage.

-Prompt attendance at class is mandatory.
+Prompt attendance at class is required.
 Attendance will be taken at the very beginning of every class period and a student's attendance record will count as part of the course grade.
 Leaving during the middle of class in unacceptable and will count as missing two class periods.

-There will be four written assignments during the semester that involve working out the solutions to a series of problems on paper.
-Many of the general types of problems in the assignments will be representative of problems to appear on the midterm and final.
+out the solutions to a series of problems on paper.
+Many of the general types

 There will be two class projects, one in each half of the course.
 These involve using existing AI software in Java to solve a realistic task.
 You will have to adapt the software for the current task, which will involve some Java programming.
 You will also run the programs on realistic data and measure the results.
 A major part of the assignment is to understand why you got the results you did, and write a short (one or two page) report on what you did and why, how it turned out, how you might improve the results, and generally what you learned from the assignment.

-There will be a midterm exam the last class before spring break, March 12, that will cover the material in the first half of the course.
-We will review for the test the class before.
+material in the first half of the course.
+We will review for the test the

 24% Assignments 20% Projects 8% Attendance 22% Midterm 26% Final